chromeos/chromeos.dev/pages/en/android-environment/deploying-apps.md

 ![Android Studio devices dropdown](/images/develop/android/deploy/as_devices.png)

 Now you can push your app like any other Android device!
-The ADB authorization dialog appears.After you authorize your application will launch in a new window.
+The ADB authorization dialog appears the first time you try to push to a new device.
+After you authorize it, your application will launch in a new window.

 ![Deploy your app directly into Chrome OS](/images/develop/android/deploy/run_app.gif)